IngridaKvet/Odin_recipes/README.md

 # Odin_recipes
-Building basic webpage using HTML and CSS.

-Self reflection
+A simple webpage made during the foundations course on the Odin Project using HTML and CSS.
+Clicking on a recipe link will show the instructions and ingredients required to make the dish.